ruevaughn/swapi-app/README.md

 * System dependencies

 * Configuration
-To get the repo, simply download the zip, branch it, or git clone it.
-It's pretty sweet I recommend both starring it AND branching it!

 * Database creation
 Developed using Postgres - in particular postgres (PostgreSQL) 10.4 on my local machine.